Download our toolkit and help spread the word!

 Applications must be in English (if you wish to send an application in any other language, please email us prior to submission).

-Due to carbon emissions, international flight travel will be discouraged.
+Due to carbon emissions, international flight travel will not be permitted to attend the physical ceremony in London, but attendance to the virtual ceremony which will be streamed live will be encouraged.
 However, due to the fair and transparent process of our judging panel, entrants will not be penalised by not attending.
 Prizes will be shipped to the entrant after the ceremony.

 Are we eligible to enter?